MichaelAuditore/Econtainers-Application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

+# Execute Project

+1. Clone this repo.
+2. Install all dependencies with `npm i`
+3. Run `npm build:ssr`.
+4. Run `npm serve:ssr`

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm dev:ssr` for a dev server.
+Navigate to `http://localhost:4000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding